robschn/mac-change-vlan/README.md

 VLAN would you like the devices to be in: 10
 IP of the switch the devices connect to: 192.168.1.1
 ```
-The script will have you log in, then only grab the interfaces that are not in the specified VLAN.
+Once you log in, the script will run a search for devices containing the vendor MAC.
+If a device is already in the VLAN you specified, it will not be added to the list.
 ```
 Username: cisco
 Password: